uesleibros/OpenGPT/models/you/DOC.md

 ```

 > **Attention:** You can pass the history to the artificial intelligence to remember what you said.
 You can make the memory (`history`) dynamic if you like, adding to the list whenever you return the answer.
-> **Attention:** You can pass the history to the artificial intelligence to remember what you said.
-You can make the memory (`history`) dynamic if you like, adding to the list whenever you return the answer.
 for example:

 ```py